berberman/nvfetcher/README.md

 $ nix-shell -p nvfetcher
 ```

-This repo also has flakes support, so you can build the binary with:
+This repo also has flakes support:

 ```
-$ nix build
+$ nix run github:berberman/nvfetcher
 ```

 To use it as a Haskell library, the package is available on [Hackage](https://hackage.haskell.org/package/nvfetcher).